 In many different ways, this structure exposes minority shareholders to certain risks.
-A shareholder derivative action is an important legal tool that can be used to help shareholders protect the corporation, and, as a result, preserve their own financial interests.
+A shareholder derivative action is an important legal tool that can be used to help shareholders protect the best interests of the corporation and, as a result, preserve their own financial interests.

 Understanding the Basics

-As noted by Cornell Legal Information Institute, a shareholder derivative suit is one brought by a shareholder, or a group of shareholders, on behalf of the corporation itself.
-Generally, this type of legal claim can only be brought when the corporation has a valid cause of legal action, but is choosing not to pursue a claim.
+A shareholder derivative suit is one brought by a shareholder, or a group of shareholders, on behalf of the corporation itself.
+Generally, this type of legal claim can only be brought when the corporation has a valid cause of legal action but is choosing not to pursue a claim.
 In practice, shareholder derivative claims typically involve allegations against an insider of the corporation.

-What makes shareholder derivative claims unique is that most corporate claims are brought by management—i.e. the officers or directors of a corporation determine whether or not it is advisable to take legal action.
+What makes shareholder derivative claims unique is that most corporate claims are brought by management.
+In other words, the officers or board of directors of a corporation determine whether or not it is advisable to take legal action.
 With a derivative claim, however, shareholders may be able to override management’s decision not to act.
-Notably, if a shareholder derivative claim is successful in Massachusetts, the proceeds go to the corporation.

 When Should Investors Bring a Class Action Claim?